CoolProp/IF97/README.md

 Accessing IF97 from your software
 ---------------------------------

+The simplest way to include IF97 in your project is o simply copy the header file.
+If you are looking for an installation command, you can use `cmake .. -DIF97_HEADER_MODULE=ON; cmake --build . --target install`.

 There is a `wrapper` directory for 3rd party applications, including:
 - [Mathcad 15](wrapper/Mathcad) (Jeff Henning main contributor)
 - [Mathcad Prime](wrapper/Mathcad) (Jeff Henning main contributor)

 See the README in each wrapper directory for instructions on building and installing each.

 Furthermore, there is an interface library target that installs the header file.
 This target can also be digested by other CMake-based projects using the `add_subdirectory` command.
-Enable it with the CMake option `cmake .. -DIF97_CMAKE_MODULE=ON`.
+Enable it with the CMake option `cmake .. -DIF97_CMAKE_MODULE=ON; cmake --build . --target install`.

 Compiler Switches